imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 4. **impact on gas cost schedule** - estimate the gas costs, calibrate to the excluded OPCODEs and compare with current gas schedule.
 Repeat for estimations from various environments and methods.
 Analyze the impact of gas cost adjustments.
 3. **historical validation** - check against blockchain history under normal conditions where the node is ran (see [Instrumenting and measuring the computations from blockchain history](#Instrumenting-and-measuring-the-computations-from-blockchain-history))
 4. **cross-timer validation** - capture all results using an alternative CPU cost proxy (e.g. instead of `runtimeNano` use `gotsc` CPU cycles), see how they compare.
-5. **validate distribution of measurements for individual OPCODEs** - they look weird, but this is probably due to the way we plot them now, this should be explained.

 #### Instrumenting and measuring the computations from blockchain history